stracquadaniolab/pygna/docs/quickstart.rst

 3. Run the analysis you are interested into.
 4. Once you have the output tables, you can choose to visualize one or more plots.

-Otherwise you can check our [snakemake workflow](https://github.com/stracquadaniolab/workflow-pygna) for the full geneset analysis;
+Otherwise you can check our snakemake workflow (https://github.com/stracquadaniolab/workflow-pygna) for the full geneset analysis;
 our workflow contains sample data that you can use to familiarize with our software.

-The examples below show some basic analysis that can be carried out with pygna
+The examples below show some basic analysis that can be carried out with pygna.

 Example 1: Running pygna GNT analysis
 +++++++++++++++++++++++++++++++++++++